SimpsonWA/Simpson-Quartz/content/02 - Supplementary Academic Studies/02 - Computer Engineering/01 - Computer Organization/Chapter 2 - Instructions Language of the Computer.md

 - So using 96 ($8 \times 12$) as the offset and register `x22` as the base register
 - We also use the first 64 as ($8 \times 8$).
 Since the register is broken up into 8 bits so if we wanted to access which ever register location we would do ($loc \times 8$)

-Commonly programs have more variables than registers so teh compiler tries to keep the most frequently used variables in registers and less frequently used variables in memory this is called **spilling** registers.
+Commonly programs have more variables than registers so the compiler tries to keep the most frequently used variables in registers and less frequently used variables in memory this is called **spilling** registers.

 Thus, registers take less time to access and have higher throughput than memory, making data in registers both considerably faster to access and simpler to use.
 Accessing registers also uses much less energy than accessing memory.